 Getting Started

 Get a Llamenos hotline running locally or on a server.
-Only Docker is required — no Node.js, Bun, or other runtimes needed.
+Only Docker is required — no Node.js, Bun, or other runtimes needed on the host.

 How it works

-When someone calls your hotline number, Llamenos routes the call to all on-shift volunteers simultaneously.
-The first volunteer to answer gets connected, and the others stop ringing.
-After the call ends, the volunteer can save encrypted notes about the conversation.
+When someone calls your hotline number, Llamenos routes the call to all on-shift users simultaneously.
+The first user to answer gets connected, and the others stop ringing.
+After the call ends, the user can save encrypted notes about the conversation.

-The same routing applies to SMS, WhatsApp, and Signal messages — they appear in a unified Conversations view where volunteers can respond.
+The same routing applies to SMS, WhatsApp, Signal, and other messaging channels — they appear in a unified Conversations view.

 Prerequisites